Preparing For Your Trip

 Every trip has a designated Team Leader(s) who coordinates the specifics for each trip.
 Closed teams like churches and schools choose their own leader, while open teams are led by experienced travelers.
 When you have questions, start by asking your Team Leader — another fantastic resource as you prepare for your trip.

-If you are interested in becoming a Team Leader, or if you are already leading teams, we invite you to attend our 2017 Team Leader gathering which will take place in Hammond, LA.
-You will join Fuller Center leaders from around the country as well as from Nicaragua to learn more about who we are, sharpen leadership skills, learn from experienced trip leaders, share travel stories, and find out what it takes to lead a Global Builders trip.
-Click here to learn more about this April 28-29.
-It will be great for both experienced and new Team Leaders alike.
+If you are interested in becoming a Team Leader, or if you are already leading teams, we hold periodical Team Leader gatherings.
+The most recent was in April 2018 in Americus, Georgia.
+Team Leaders from around the country were joined by several of our international hosts to learn more about who we are, sharpen leadership skills, learn from experienced trip leaders, share travel stories, and find out what it takes to lead a Global Builders trip.
+These gatherings are great for both experienced and new Team Leaders alike.

-- The Nuts and Bolts of Global Builders Team Leadership
+- The Nuts and Bolts of Team Leadership, 2018 (Ryan Iafigliola, Fuller Center)

 - Cultural Competency (Ashley Murray, Mercer University)

-- Team Dynamics (Wanda Smith, Fuller Center Team Leader)
+- Team Dynamics and its handout (Wanda Smith, Team Leader)